nadiacuuj/07_halloween_costume_webapp/README.md

-# Getting Started with Create React App
+# Halloween Decoration/Costume Suggestions Based on Weather

-In this assignment, I’ve created a web application using React to solve the semi-regular (or to be more specific, annual) challenge of choosing a Halloween costume and decorations that suit both the fun spirit of the holiday and the unpredictable weather.
-By suggesting costume ideas based on the user’s inputted city's weather condition ((e.g., winter costumes for colder temperatures)).
-This app provides a creative, practical, and timely solution to a problem many face each year as Halloween approaches.
+For this assignment, I’ve created a web application using React to tackle the semi-regular (or more accurately, annual) challenge of choosing Halloween costumes and decorations that fit both the festive spirit and the unpredictable weather.
+Living in a place like New York City the past few months has shown just how wildly the weather can fluctuate around Halloween.
+One day everyone is in puffers, and the next I'm sweating buckets through my t-shirt.
+This app provides costume and decoration suggestions based on the weather in the user’s city, helping them select outfits and festive décor that are both fun and practical.
+It’s a creative, timely, and useful solution to a problem that many face every year as Halloween approaches.

 ## Features